well-typed/generics-sop/README.md

 A library to support the definition of generic functions.
-Datatypes are viewed in a uniform, structured way: the choice
-way: the choice between constructors is represented using an n-ary sum, and the arguments of each constructor are represented using an n-ary product.
+Datatypes are viewed in a uniform, structured way: the choice between constructors is represented using an n-ary sum, and the arguments of each constructor are represented using an n-ary product.